MONDIAL AVENTURES 29 / ALBUM GIGANTE 39

 The Société Parisienne d'Édition or SPE, was a French publisher that existed under various names from the end of the 19th Century.

 MONDIAL AVENTURES ("World Adventures") was their own version of Gilberton's CLASSICS ILLUSTRATED.
-The series ran 30 titles from 1954 to 1959, including the works of such notable writers as Fenimore Cooper, Victor Hugo, Alexandre Dumas and Robert Louis Stevenson; oddly enough, especially given it was a French company, they didn't include Jules Verne in their run.
+The series ran 30 issues from 1954 to 1959, including the works of such notable writers as Fenimore Cooper, Victor Hugo, Alexandre Dumas and Robert Louis Stevenson; oddly enough, especially given it was a French company, they didn't include Jules Verne in their run.
 However, they did one story by Edgar Allan Poe-- his ONLY full-length novel!

 "THE NARRATIVE OF ARTHUR GORDON PYM OF NANTUCKET"